+tion.
+Automobile sales data may be obtained from the Automotive Yearbook (147), published by Wards Reports, Inc., or the Market Data Book (37), published by the Automotive News magazine.

 The 2270P test vehicle should be a half-ton, 2-wheel-drive, pickup truck with four full-size doors.

-Note that even though some extended-cab pickups have four doors, including two small rear doors that cannot be opened independent of the front door, these vehicles do not conform to the 2270P vehicle recommendations.
+Note that even though some extended-cab pickups have four doors, including two small rear doors that cannot be opened independent of the front door, these vehicles do not conform to the 2270P vehicle rec- ommendations.
 The test vehicle should not have a special bed, such as a “Sportside” or “Stepside.”
 The 2270P vehicle may include a heavy-duty suspension supplied by the manufacturer, provided the vehicle mass properties and c. g. heights fall in the proper range.

-The 2270P test vehicle must have a minimum c. g. height, in the ballasted configuration, of 28 in.
+The 2270P test vehicle must have a minimum c. g. height, in the ballasted confi guration, of 28 in.

 (710 mm).
 This requirement will necessitate that the c. g. height for all 2270P test vehicles be measured and reported.
 Note that the vehicle c. g. height of a light truck can often be raised by as much as 1/2 in.
-(13 mm) by replacing worn tires, after-market tires, or both with tires meeting the size recommendation on the vehicle certification plate.
+(13 mm) by replacing worn tires, after-market tires, or both with tires meeting the size recommendation on the vehicle certifi cation plate.

 Note that there is little consistency in the mounting of truck boxes to single-unit truck frames.
-Weak attachments can allow the cargo box to separate from the truck frame, thereby greatly reducing barrier loading during a full-scale crash test.
-To assure that the truck box attachment meets the minimum capacity requirement, testing agencies should evaluate the existing attachments relative to the attachment guidelines contained in Ford’s 2005 Body Builder Layout Book (56).
+Weak attachments can allow the cargo box to separate from the truck frame, thereby greatly reducing bar- rier loading during a full-scale crash test.
+To assure that the truck box attachment meets the minimum capacity requirement, testing agencies should evaluate the existing attachments relative to the attach- ment guidelines contained in Ford’s 2005 Body Builder Layout Book (54).
 If the existing attachments

-are found to be inadequate relative to the referenced guidelines, truck box attachments should be added, sufficiently reinforced, or both to meet the guidelines.
+are found to be inadequate relative to the referenced guidelines, truck box attachments should be added, suffi ciently reinforced, or both to meet the guidelines.

+Chapter 4—Test Vehicle Specifications

 TABLE 4-1.
 Recommended Properties of 1100C, 1500A, and 2270P Test Vehicles

+| 75